mkristian/rails-resty-gwt/README.md

 `rmvn rails generate resty:scaffold user name:string`

-the later creates a rails like structure within the GWT java package:
+the later creates a rails like structure within the GWT _client_ package. see also the EntryPoint _MyApp.java_:

 >     src/main/java/com/example/client/
     |-- controllers
     |   `-- UsersController.java
     |-- models
     |   `-- User.java
-    `-- Simple.java
+    `-- MyApp.java

-finally you can run the application ut it does only print out 'hello world'. the resty part of the scaffold just creates the rails side code and the models on the GWT side - **NO VIEWS**
+finally you can run the application. it does only print out 'hello world'. the resty part of the scaffold just creates the rails side code and the models on the GWT side - **NO VIEWS** on the GWT yet.

 before running the application you need to migrate the database

 `rmvn rake db:migrate`

-and run it with the GWT development shell
+and start the GWT development shell

 `rmvn gwt:run`